 Some have a “romantic” idea of missions.
 They may hear missionary stories, hear about the world’s unreached people groups, or have an idea that may be more of a fantasy than a reality.
 Some may think before they go how perfectly wonderful it will be to be nine time zones away from everything they know, intending to share Jesus, but having little notion about what serving in cross-cultural missions as a long-term missionary means.
 It is important to try and help them understand what they will feel when they are several years into a missions placement.

 Discerning your call to missions - going with SIM.

 Acts 15:28a “For it seemed good to the Holy Spirit and to us …”

 There are several steps in the journey to “Go” with SIM, including exploration, assessments, and a commitment to serve cross-culturally as a missionary.
-You can read more about each step here. (link to the GO article).
+You can read more about each step here. (link here)

 The completion and confirmation of a calling for someone who wants to become a missionary that will be sent by their church and partnered with SIM USA is documented in an agreement.
-The process to complete this agreement helps uncover many of the above difficulties and commitment to the life of a missionary.
+The process to complete this agreement helps uncover many of the complexities of a calling while establishing the commitment to serve Jesus cross-culturally.

 This agreement represents four parties agreeing to confirm this calling on a person or family’s life.